nidscom/escrowmyetherbd.github.io/README.md

 ## Modifying for your own usage

 1)	Copy the "Source Files" folder
-2)	Extract node_modules.zip
+2)	Download node_modules.zip from this link: https://drive.google.com/open?id=0By0DAad8QzZAUjBDQ1VJQmZieTg
-3)  Cd into this folder.
+3)  Copy the extracted folder into "Source Files" folder
 4)	Install NodeJS. v8.1.4 is recommended as it's used in the development of this Dapp.
+5)  You can then modify the Dapp for your usage.
+The below commands will be helpful.

 npm start - Start a local version of the Dapp in your browser localhost:3000.
 It automatically reloads the Dapp when you save any updates to the source files.
 Useful during development.